NC Division of Parks and Recreation (DPR, aka NC State Parks) sent five (5) comment letters to DEQ and asked for Mining Permit and Bridge denials:

 The Town of Morrisville unanimously passed a Resolution on June 23, 2020 requesting the NC Department of Environmental Quality (DEQ) deny the mining permit application.

-Raleigh City Council for issuing a statement on September 17, 2019 stating their opposition to the proposed RDU quarry.
+Raleigh City Council issued a statement on September 17, 2019 stating their opposition to the proposed RDU quarry.
 They also said the RDUAA should have obtained the City’s permission before entering into the quarry lease.

 North Carolina State Senator Wiley Nickel issued a Press Release on June 23, 2020 asking for denial of the Mining Permit Application.